 Module 3 (Science communication) :

-There will be 3 presentations/debates over the course of the internship, one every week on a Friday (20 mins time limit).
-This will be on a webinar style.
-The final presentation will be about the key findings of the literature study and data analysis at the very end.
-Topics will be given every week for the succeeding presentation, these may range from environment, wildlife, ethics or outside of the immediate scope.
+There will be one presentation on a scientific topic over the course of the internship, about halfway through your internship (about 7 mins long).
+This will be on a webinar style as a Pecha Kucha.
+Topics may range from environment, wildlife, ethics or outside of the immediate scope.
 There will also be a team activity on creating a mini social-media feed on a topic.
-The idea is to learn to communicate science effectively to a general or a specialised audience, be able to research on topics outside of the scope of regular work and build opinions based on data.
+The idea is to learn to communicate science effectively to a general or a specialized audience, be able to research on topics outside of the scope of regular work and build opinions based on data.

 * Please note some specifics of the modules may change depending upon the interests of the intern and the scope of requirement of Wild Otters.

 1. The internship will be overseen and guided by Dr Katrina Fernandez, Director at Wild Otters and a member of the IUCN Otter Specialist Group, who will be available for direct interaction with the interns every week.

 2. Each intern will be assigned a Research Associate who will oversee their work and clarify doubts on a day to day basis (recommended time is to touch base with RA atleast 3 times a week.)

-1. There will be a total of six to nine sessions by the Wild Otters team (on Tuesdays, Wednesdays and Thursdays) every week.
+1. There will be a total of six to nine sessions by the Wild Otters team (on weekdays) over the course of 3 weeks.
 These will cover Otter Ecology, Field Methods, Mangroves, Conflict, Science Communication, Illegal Trade and Professional Development/Jobs and anything else that may be needed.

 2. Wild Otters will be making available a repository of not only raw data for analysis but a library of resources including research papers and reports for the purpose of the internship.